 Routine well-child visits and vaccine visits are essential, even during the COVID-19 pandemic.
 It’s important that your family continue to receive their immunizations on time and according to the schedule recommended by the U.S. Centers for Disease Control and Prevention (CDC).
 Many of these diseases are serious.
 At a time when our healthcare system is already overwhelmed, it’s critical that we avoid outbreaks of preventable diseases, like measles, pertussis (whooping cough), and mumps.

-The U.S. currently has three COVID-19 vaccines authorized and recommended for emergency use authorization.
-The Pfizer-BioNTech COVID-19 vaccine is recommended for use in those 12 years of age and older.
+The U.S. currently has three COVID-19 vaccines authorized and recommended for emergency use authorization, with the Pfizer-BioNTech COVID-19 vaccine receiving recent FDA full approval for use in 16 years of age and older.
 The Pfizer-BioNTech COVID-19 vaccine continues to be available under EUA for individuals 12 through 15 years and for the administration of a third dose in certain immunocompromised individuals The Moderna COVID-19 vaccine and Johnson & Johnson COVID-19 vaccines are recommended for use in those 18 years of age and older.

 In addition to mask requirements and phone screenings, many medical offices are taking extra steps to make sure that well visits can happen safely during the COVID-19 outbreak, including:

 - Scheduling sick visits and well-child visits during different times of the day